How to Cook Lentils (Ultimate Guide)

 Brown and Green Lentils

-Brown and green lentils are what you have likely seen the most.
+Brown lentils are what you have likely seen the most.
 These are larger than the other varieties shared below and have more of a flattened shape.
 They are versatile, flavorful and take somewhere from 20 to 30 minutes to cook.
 We use them to make our Lemony Lentil Soup.
-Brown and green lentils become quite soft and when cooked long enough, will fall apart a bit.
+Brown lentils become quite soft and when cooked long enough, will fall apart a bit.
 They are perfect for hearty soups, stews, purees, dips and any recipe where their soft, almost mushy texture is needed.

 - Cook time: 20 to 30 minutes